Nanjing West railway station

 After Nanjing Yangtze River Bridge was built, a new Nanjing railway station was constructed closer to the city center, and the original Nanjing railway station near the river was renamed to Nanjing West railway station, which name it has retained to this day.

 By the 21st century, the Nanjing West station saw only a few trains a day.
 This station suspended passenger services 25 March 2012, and will be converted to a railway museum.

+Metro station

+A metro station on Line 5 (North section) will be located near the railway museum of Nanjing West railway station.
+The metro station is translated as Nanjingxi Railway Station on official maps of Nanjing Metro.
+The metro station will open in 2025.